liatdavid2/protect-ai-from-attacks/README.md

 The API exposes a single `/chat` endpoint and measures latency for every stage.

-#### *Latency note: Tested locally on a 5-year-old CPU-only laptop with Docker, so latency is expected to improve on production hardware.

 ## Datasets

 Each guard is trained on a real dataset, not synthetic placeholder data.